 In the history of the New Testament canon, In AD 350, Cyril of Jerusalem acknowledged twenty-seven books, but they are not the same group as we have now.
 Cyril was the only one to recognize the Gospel of Thomas as canonical while also not acknowledging the book of Revelation.
 The Gospels and the Pauline letters found acceptance as closed collections even in the early church.
 The first set of closed lists of books is to have started with Eusebius soon after these lists appeared in the East and West.

-It was also critical to document the policy of the growing church as it expanded into new territories, necessitating the recording of the early Christian tenets.
+It was also critical to document the policy of the growing church as it expanded into new territories, causing the recording of the early Christian tenets.
 An example of this policy is in the Pauline letters.
-Even Paul could not personally visit all the saints in all the churches.
-Old Testament evidence for an established canon is found as far back as Sirach.
-Regarding the testimony of Jesus Ben Sirach from 200-180 BCE in Jerusalem.
+Even Paul could not visit all the saints in all the churches.
+We find old Testament evidence for an established canon as far back as Sirach.
+Regarding the testimony of Jesus Ben Sirach from 200 to 180 BCE in Jerusalem.

 The Negative Responses in the Reception of the Canon

 There is further evidence of the ongoing process and careful evaluation of the canonical books.
-By default, the exclusion of new books was the default policy until they could be determined to be authentic and authoritative.
+By default, the exclusion of new books was the default policy until they could be determined to be authentic.
 There was doubt that the book of Hebrews was Pauline, with many early church fathers accepting the fact while the African Canon rejected Hebrews.